Deep Frequency-Aware Functional Maps for Robust Shape Matching: Deep Frequency Awareness Functional Maps

 \subsection{Pointwise maps computation during inference}

-To promote the accuracy and robustness of the final pointwise maps during the test stage, several post-processing techniques from the axiomatic functional map methods~\cite{Ren2019,eisenberger2020smooth,DBLP:conf/cvpr/HuLLL21} are commonly employed by existing deep functional map approaches~\cite{eisenberger2020deep,HU2023101189,donati2022deep}.
-Unlike previous deep functional map methods that directly output the results without updating the parameters during inference, UnsupRSFMNet~\cite{Cao2023} introduced a refinement strategy called test-time adaptation to adjust the parameters of the networks for each test pair individually via 15 backpropagation iterations, essentially, which is equivalent to training the networks on the test datasets.
-Meanwhile, its superior performance relies almost entirely on this extremely time-consuming refinement technique.
-Fortunately, our method, i.e., Eq.~\eqref{MCFP compute C}, explicitly models the relation between the functional maps, the pointwise maps and a set of filter functions, which serves as a natural refinement technique by using the learned filter functions to refine the functional maps.
+To improve the accuracy and robustness of the final pointwise maps during the test stage, several post-processing techniques from axiomatic functional map methods~\cite{Ren2019,eisenberger2020smooth,Hu2021} are commonly used by existing deep functional map approaches~\cite{eisenberger2020deep,HU2023101189,donati2022deep}.
+Unlike previous deep functional map methods that directly output results without updating parameters during inference, UnsupRSFMNet\cite{Cao2023} introduced a refinement strategy called test-time adaptation.
+This strategy adjusts the parameters of the networks for each test pair individually through 15 backpropagation iterations, essentially training the networks on the test datasets.
+Consequently, its superior performance heavily relies on this extremely time-consuming refinement technique.
+In contrast, our approach, as shown in Eq.\eqref{MCFP compute C}, explicitly models the relationship between the functional map, pointwise maps, and a set of filter functions.
+This serves as a natural refinement technique, using the learned filter functions to refine the functional maps directly, eliminating the need for time-consuming post-processing.